PaulFrankling/recip_me/README.md

 * Cool Grey `#888DA7`

 The colour of the footer, Category card titles and Recipe card titles is Rose Madder `#E71D36` converted to `rgba(231, 29, 54)`.
-I have added `0.4` to the end of it to make it slightly transparent for the cards and felt it suited the footer as well.
+I have added `0.4` to the end of the `rgba` to make it slightly transparent for the cards and felt it suited the footer as well.

 ### Typography